w29ahmed/36questions/README.md

 # 36questions

 Inspired by the New York Times article ["36 Questions That Lead to Love"](https://web.archive.org/web/20200812060110/https://www.nytimes.com/2015/01/09/style/no-37-big-wedding-or-small.html), this app guides you through thought-provoking questions to foster intimacy and understanding with a partner or a new acquaintance.
 Dive in and see where it takes you!
+Try it [here](https://w29ahmed.github.io/36questions).

 <div align="center">
   <img src="./assets/demo.gif" alt="demo">